Sharath424/Spring-Boot-2.7.8/README.md

 * OPTIONS – Indicates which methods are supported

-* HEAD – Returns meta information about the request URL
+* HEAD – Returns meta-information about the request URL

 </div>